rcgsheffield/Sheffield_RCC_Docs/ronin/index.rst

     * `Project storage summary <https://blog.ronin.cloud/storage-summary-help/>`_

-Once you've gotten through those we've got some further details on how and what is accessible to you within your new Ronin Machines:
+Once you've gotten through those we've got some further details on how and what is accessible to you within :term:`RCC` platform:

 .. toctree::
   :hidden:
   :maxdepth: 1
   :glob:

-  projects
+  networking
+  object-storage

+* :ref:`networking`
-* :ref:`projects`
+* :ref:`object-storage`